 20 Most Expensive Dog Breeds in the World

-- Cost: The Lowchen usually sells for about $3000.
+Cost: The Lowchen usually sells for about $3000.

 2. Irish Wolfhound

 “Gentle when stroked, fierce when provoked.”
 This quote beautifully sums up this large and introverted breed.

 Due to their size they can seem quite formidable and tend to be aloof towards strangers.

 This breed is great for people with apartments because they don’t need a lot of space and enjoy being indoors.

-This breed is one of the rarest, as well as oldest, breeds alive today.
+This breed is one of the rarest, as well as oldest wolf-like dog breeds alive today.

 They have a strong prey drive, are extremely loyal, and very intelligent.
-The Canadian Eskimo Dog is an affectionate and very gentle breed.

 5. English Bulldog

 This wrinkly and stout breed is known for their relaxed approach to life.
-They aren’t the most athletic breed, but they make up for it in personality.
+They aren’t the most athletic breed but make up for it in personality.

 6. Yorkshire Terrier

-- Cost: Yorkies can range from $600-$3000 depending on their lineage.
+Cost: Yorkies can range from $600-$3000 depending on their lineage.

 7. German Shepherd

 The German Shepherd has come a long way from just being a working breed.

-They can be medium to large in size depending on the dog, and they are very active.
+They can be medium to large in size, depending on the dog, and they are very active.

 This fierce breed is known for being self-assured and one of the most scary dogs according to statistics.